Helleborus niger ‘Christmas Rose’

 French name: Rose de Noël, Hellébore

-Evergreens are looking forlorn, the ground is a quagmire, and yet there are certain stars which continue to shine no matter what a French winter throws at them and one of these is Helleborus niger ‘Christmas Rose’ my flower of February.
+In my garden evergreens are looking forlorn, the ground is a quagmire, and yet there are certain stars which continue to shine no matter what a French winter throws at them and one of these is Helleborus niger ‘Christmas Rose’.

 Helleborus niger is the earliest of the Hellebore to flower.
-Blooming from January to April the elegant waxy white flowers, often tinged with pink, and centered with golden-yellow stamen hold their heads high in brazen defiance of winter.
+Blooming from December to April the elegant, waxy white flowers, often tinged with pink, and centered with golden-yellow stamen hold their heads high in brazen defiance of winter.

 Helleborus niger is best planted in partial shade, in fertile, alkaline to neutral ground which is rich in humus to feed their deep root system.